 Significance of Raksha Bandhan

-Raksha Bandhan is a beautiful Hindu festival where sisters dress up beautifully in order to celebrate this special occasion with their brothers.
+Raksha Bandhan is a beautiful Hindu festival where sisters dress up beautifully to order to celebrate this special occasion with their brothers.
 Sisters also pray for a prosperous future and a long life for their brothers.
 Rakhi holds great emotional and religious significance.
-The festival keeps the deep rooted culture of the country alive, strengthens the relationship of siblings and ensures togetherness.
+The festival keeps the deep-rooted culture of the country alive, strengthens the relationship between siblings and ensures togetherness.

 Celebrations of Raksha Bandhan

 The festival of Raksha Bandhan, brings the entire family together.
 The day starts with everyone dressing up beautifully in traditional attires.
 Sweets, chocolates and other regional specialties are brought.
 The sister ties a rakhi on her brother's wrist and performs aarti, praying for his well-being and then sweetens his mouth with a delicacy.
 Brothers in return give gifts to their sisters to express their love.